 Maybe my eyes glassed over.
 Maybe I yawned.
 I don't know what inadvertent signal I sent out that I was beyond bored with the one-track conversation, but suddenly one of the pilots turned to me and said,"I am sorry.
 Are we boring you?
 We can talk about something you would understand."
 Then, affecting a condescending, Valley Girl patois, he said, "Like, ohmygod, did you hear about the totally awesome sale at Nordies?"

-My quick, witty retort drew appreciative chuckles from my husband's coworkers while the patronizing _______(fill in the blank) looked like an Alaskan salmon leaping out of the water only to discover the open mouth of a grizzly ahead.
+My quick, witty retort drew appreciative chuckles but the patronizing _______(fill in the blank) looked like an Alaskan salmon leaping out of the water only to discover the open mouth of a grizzly ahead.
 His mouth kept opening and closing as he struggled to find the words that would extricate him from the situation.

 Later, I learned that Lieutenant Salmon and I had grown up in the same city.
 How unfortunate that his erroneous, snap judgement precluded us from connecting in a meaningful way.
 His loss, not mine.